jonathas/trainline-departures/docs/README.md

 ## Questions for the interview

-How do you manage configuration - we have a development version of the realtime API we should use for CI builds How do you manage node process when the service is deployed
+How do you manage configuration? - We have a development version of the realtime API we should use for CI.

+How do you manage node process when the service is deployed?